 The first ½ mile ascends Cedar Rock Mountain through a series of switchbacks.
 Rated moderate, the trail does have some altitude gain to it; however it was nothing that my boys couldn’t handle with a couple of stops for water and snacks.
 We made quick work of the first section and soon reached the ‘waterfall.’

 With the lack of rain these past months there was no water to be seen in any of the drainages we crossed on our visit; however after a rain this would be a pretty spot.
 We rested for a minute or two and continued on, soon coming to the intersection of Rocky Bald Loop Trail and Cedar Rock Trail.
-If we had taken a left we would have climbed almost to the summit of Cedar Rock Mountain, seen the granite dome, and then descended down to the Cedar Rock Parking Area at Nine Times Rd. & E. Preston McDaniel.
+If we had taken a left we would have climbed up almost to the summit of Cedar Rock Mountain, and then descended on the other side down to the Cedar Rock Parking Area at Nine Times Rd. & E. Preston McDaniel.

 Instead we continued on our loop trail, dropping down into a drainage before gaining altitude as we approached Rocky Bald.
 Soon after starting the descent, the trail hits an old roadbed which it follows for the remainder of the hike.
 One more slow ascent soon tops out, and then it’s a steep descent back down to Nine Times Creek and E. Preston McDaniel Rd.
 (To close the loop you’ll have to hike a few hundred feet on the road, but wide, grassy shoulders allow for safe hiking.)
 While we didn’t see any of the resident black bears or peregrine falcons that call the Preserve their home, we did see some coyote scat which made for lively discussions on the way home.